Sjc1000/XFWM_theme_creator/README.md

 > Export: Exports the current theme to a .tar.gz file.
 You can then copy this file to your .themes folder and extract it.

 > Load: Loads an already existing theme.
 This has to be the xfwm4 folder or a folder with xfwm4 in it.

+## Hotkeys:

+Ctrl+Click: Copies the color under the mouse.

+Shift+Click: Creates a box based off the previous time you click and where you Shift+Click.

+Middle Click: Replaces the color under the mouse with the active color.

 ## Note: